kelj0/Teaching-Linux/README.md

 ### Basics

-- `cd`       -change directory
+- `cd /usr/test` - change directory
-- `mkdir`    -make directory
+- `mkdir test`   - make directory
-- `rmdir`    -remove directory
+- `rmdir dir`    - remove directory
+- `rm -rf test`  - remove directory even if its not empty
-- `cat file` -Read all file
+- `cat file` - Read all file
-- `:> file`  -clear file contents
+- `:> file`  - clear file contents
-- `sed -e 's/test/quest' < file`  -replace every test with quest
+- `sed -e 's/test/quest' < file`  - replace every test with quest
-- `mv fromPath/ toPath/`    -self explanatory
+- `mv fromPath/ toPath/`    - self explanatory
-- `bc`       -Calculator
+- `bc`       - Calculator
-- `top`      -Display processes
+- `top`      - Display processes
-- `|`        -'pipe' ,send output from one command to other
+- `|`        - 'pipe' ,send output from one command to other
-- `>`        -'stream' , you can also output in other command(like | ) or you can stream in file
+- `>`        - 'stream' , you can also output in other command(like | ) or you can stream in file
-- `ps -aux`  -Snapshot of currently running processes
+- `ps -aux`  - Snapshot of currently running processes
-- `kill PID` -Usefull with ps -aux , replace PID with well PID :D, it kills that process
+- `kill PID` - Usefull with ps -aux , replace PID with well PID :D, it kills that process
 - `sed -e "s/ //g" -i test.txt` - Remove all spaces from file
 - `sed -i '$ d' ./*` - Remove last line from all files in current dir
 - `find -name "* *" -type f | rename 's/ /_/g'` - Replace all spaces from filenames with ' _ '